-Protected applications allow organizations to manage changes to their Retool applications using GitHub pull requests.
+Source Control allows organizations to manage changes to their Retool applications using pull requests on remote source control management (SCM) providers, such as GitHub and GitLab.
 Instead of making changes directly to an application, changes are made on a separate branch.

-Once changes are ready to review, they're committed and pushed to GitHub, where the author can open up a pull request against the protected branch.

-Once code review is complete and you merge the changes into the main branch, your Retool instance pulls in the changes from the main branch and updates the application.
+Once changes are ready to review, they're committed and pushed to a remote SCM provider, where the author can open up a pull request against the protected branch.
+When code review is complete and you merge the changes into the main branch, your Retool instance(s) pull in the changes from the main branch and update the application.

 Updated 3 days ago